michael-isichenko/plot/readme.md

 * `pyplot`.
 Uses `matplotlib.pyplot` supplied with python installation.
 Requires PLOT_DRIVER=pyplot environment variable or `--driver pyplot` option.
 * `gnuplot`.
 Requires a [gnuplot5](http://www.gnuplot.info/docs_5.0/gnuplot.pdf) installation.
 This is plot's default driver.

 `plot` can be used on unix-based systems with a graphics layer such as linux (X11) or OSX (Quartz, Cocoa).
+With `pyplot` backend, the script should work fine on Windows, but this is not tested.
 Either graphics driver generates popup windows supported by forked background processes (`python` for `pyplot` and `gnuplot_qt` gnuplot).
 When no loner needed, the graphics windows need to be closed one by one by hand or all by the companion `unplot` script.
 Both gnuplot and pyplot drivers support graphics-free plotting to a pdf file (`--output` option).

 ## Supported plot types